Order in Council: Statutory orders

+Section 20(1) of the Civil Contingencies Act 2004 allows the King in Council to exercise a measure of legislative power in the event of an emergency.

+Other matters dealt with by statutory Orders in Council include the closure of burial grounds under the Burial Act 1853, approval of statutes made by Oxford or Cambridge colleges under the Universities of Oxford and Cambridge Act 1923, and the appointment of HM Inspectors of Education, Children's Services and Skills under the Education and Inspections Act 2006.
+Statutory Orders in Council approving statutes made by Durham or Newcastle universities under the Universities of Durham and Newcastle-upon-Tyne Act 1963 are specifically excluded from the provisions of the Statutory Instruments Act 1946.

-Under the Government of Wales Act 2006, royal assent to Measures of the National Assembly for Wales was given by Order-in-Council, but this is not done by statutory instrument but in a form similar to that of a prerogative order.
+Under the Government of Wales Act 2006, royal assent to Measures of the National Assembly for Wales was given by Order in Council, but this is not done by statutory instrument but in a form similar to that of a prerogative order.
 The National Assembly became the Senedd (Welsh Parliament; Senedd Cymru) in 2020, at the same time gaining the competence to pass Acts of Senedd Cymru, assent to which is given by letters patent without requiring the involvement of the Privy Council.